Bouwsteen 4 dagen Ternate en Tidore

 If you want to eat local food we recommend restaurant Pondok Katu, delicious fish dishes, clean and inexpensive.
 They give you the menu with a piece of paper and a pen, you just write down what you want to eat.
 Then they collect your order.
 The Platinum restaurant is a bit more Western where you can, for example, have fresh tropical fruit juice.
 In the evening lots of Kaki Limas (eateries) gather on the Boulevard.
 A walk along the Boulevard is a walk along the ‘Indonesian cuisine’.
 Here you’ll find dishes from whole Indonesia.

-Have a look on a banknote of 1000 Roepiah: the picture you’ll see on it is the view from Ternate on the islands Tidore en Maitara.
+Take a look at an (old) note of 1000 Roepiah; the image you find here is the view from Ternate on the islands of Tidore and Maitara.